Super-resolved reconstruction of single-photon emitter locations from $g^{(2)}(0)$ maps: Introduction

-In this work, we address these challenges by simulating a raster-scanned \(g^{(2)}(0)\) mapping technique combined with a reconstruction algorithm.
-Rather than relying on intensity alone, we directly measure local photon antibunching across the field of view, which encodes the effective number of emitters within each focal spot.
-By iteratively inverting this forward model, we reconstruct the occupancy of NV centers on a sub-focal-spot grid.
-This approach not only distinguishes isolated single emitters from clustered multi-emitter sites, but also provides their spatial distribution within regions smaller than the diffraction-limited collection area, thereby enabling reliable identification and localization of true single-photon sources.
-Altogether, we believe these results establish our method as a powerful diagnostic and design tool for advancing NV-based quantum photonic technologies.
+This approach not only distinguishes isolated single emitters from clustered multi-emitter sites, but also provides their spatial distribution within regions smaller than the diffraction-limited collection area, thereby enabling reliable identification and localization of true single-photon sources {in simulation and in a manner that is directly transferable to a broad class of solid-state emitter systems}.
+Altogether, we believe these {simulation results} establish our method as a powerful diagnostic and design tool for advancing solid-state quantum photonic technologies.